MBashov/Power-of-Nature/README.md

 - **Handlebars**: Templating engine for rendering dynamic content on the frontend.
 - **CSS**: Styling for the app's user interface (provided by the university).
 - **HTML**: Structure for the web pages (provided by the university).
 ---
+The following section highlights some of the key concepts and tools covered in the **SoftUni JavaScript Back-End course** that have been implemented in this project.

 ## SoftUni JS Back-End Course Key Technologies and Features

 Here’s an overview of key technologies and features covered in this course: